debitoor/debitoor-api-docs/README.md

 - `PATCH` Partially updates a resource; only include the properties to be updated.
 - `DELETE` Deletes a resource.

-The [endpoint documentation](https://api.debitoor.com/api) lists which methods are supported by the different endpoints.
+The [API Documentation](https://api.debitoor.com/api) lists which methods are supported by the different endpoints.

 ##Error Handling